 The research and course material for Beyond Prototype is developed and managed by Jason Ivaliotis and Nicholas Kothari.
 For more information on current projects and lectures, visit the Research section at www.versa-design.com.

-Jason Ivaliotis is a founding partner of Versa and serves as the director of design for the New York office.
+Jason Ivaliotis is a Project Designer for HNTB Architecture and is currently working on the design for the expansion of South Station in Boston, Massachusetts.
 He began his professional journey as a designer and educator at Miami University in 1999.
-Over the last decade he has gained a wealth of experience as a project designer and team leader ...
+Over the last decade he has gained a ...